 The AMD processor bus protocol is compliant with SMBus send byte protocol for VID transactions.
 The AMD SVD packet structure is shown in Figure 19.
-The description of each bit of the three bytes that make up the SVI command are shown in Table 8.
-During a transaction, the processor sends the start sequence followed by each of the three bytes which end with an optional acknowledge bit.
-The ISL6277 does not drive the SVD line during the ACK bit.
+The description of what each bit of the three bytes that make up the SVI command are shown in Table 7.
+During a transaction, the processor sends the start sequence followed by each of the three bytes, which end with an optional acknowledge bit.
+The ISL62771 does not drive the SVD line during the ACK bit.
 Finally, the processor sends the stop sequence.
-After the ISL6277 has detected the stop, it can then proceed with the commanded action from the transaction.
+After the ISL62771 has detected the stop, it can then proceed with the commanded action from the transaction.

-TABLE 8.
+TABLE 7.
 SVD DATA PACKET

 BITS DESCRIPTION

 1:5 Always 11000b

 6 Core domain selector bit, if set then the following data byte contains VID, power state, telemetry control, load line trim and offset trim apply to the Core VR.

 7 Northbridge domain selector bit, if set then the following data byte contains VID, power state, telemetry control, load line trim and offset trim apply to the Northbridge VR.

 8 Always 0b

-9 Acknowledge Bit
+9 Acknowledge bit

 10 PSIO_L

 11:17 VID Code bits [7:1]

-18 Acknowledge Bit
+18 Acknowledge bit

 19 VID Code bit [0]

 20 PSI1_L

 21 TFN (Telemetry Functionality)

-22:24 Load Line Slope Trim
+22:24 Load line slope trim

-25:26 Offset Trim [1:0]
+25:26 Offset trim [1:0]

-27 Acknowledge Bit
+27 Acknowledge bit

-Power States and Telemetry
+Power States

-SVI2 defines two power state indicator levels, see Table 9.
-As processor current consumption reduces the power state indicator level changes to improve VR efficiency under low power conditions.
+SVI2 defines two power state indicator levels, see Table 8.
+As processor current consumption is reduced, the power state indicator level changes to improve VR efficiency under low power conditions.

-For the Core VR operating in 3-phase mode, when PSIO_L is asserted Channels 2 & 3 are tri-stated and Channel 1 enters diode emulation mode to boost efficiency.
-When PSI1_L is asserted the Core VR continues to operate in this mode.
+For the Core VR operating in 2-phase mode, when PSIO\L is asserted, Channel 2 is tri-stated and Channel 1 enters diode emulation mode to boost efficiency.
+When PSIO\L and PSI1\L are asserted low, the Core VR continues to operate in this mode.

-For the Northbridge VR operating in 2-phase mode, when PSIO_L is asserted Channel 2 is tri-stated and Channel 1 enters diode emulation mode to boost efficiency.
-When PSI1_L is asserted the Core VR continues to operate in this fashion.
+For the 1-Phase Northbridge VR, when PSIO\L is asserted, Channel 1 enters diode emulation mode to boost efficiency.
+When PSIO\L and PSI1\L are asserted low, the Northbridge VR continues to operate in this fashion.

-It is possible for the processor to assert or deassert PSIO_L and PSI1_L out of order.
-PSIO_L takes priority over PSI1_L.
-If PSIO_L is deasserted while PSI1_L is still asserted, the ISL6277 will return the selected VR back full channel CCM operation.
+It is possible for the processor to assert or deassert PSIO\L and PSI1\L out of order.
+PSIO\L takes priority over PSI1\L. If PSIO\L is deasserted while PSI1\L is still asserted, the ISL62771 will return the selected VR back full channel CCM operation.

-TABLE 9.
-PSIO_L, PSI1_L AND TFN DEFINITION
+TABLE 8.
+PSIO\L, PSI1\L AND TFN DEFINITION

 FUNCTION BIT DESCRIPTION PSIO_L 10 Power State Indicate level 0.
-When this signal is asserted (active Low) the processor is in a low enough power state for the ISL6277 to take action to boost efficiency by dropping phases and entering 1-Phase DE.
+When this signal is asserted (active Low) the processor is in a low enough power state for the VR controller to take action to boost efficiency by dropping phases and/or entering 1-Phase DE.
 PSI1_L 20 Power State Indicate level 1.
-When this signal is asserted (active Low) the processor is in a low enough power state for the ISL6277 to take action to boost efficiency by dropping phases and entering 1-Phase DE.
+When this signal is asserted (active Low) the processor is in a low enough power state for the VR controller to take action to boost efficiency by dropping phases and entering 1-Phase DE.
 TFN 21 Telemetry Functionality.
 This is an active high signal that allows the processor to control the telemetry functionality of the VR.